HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 Did you know?

 The core technology behind voice search combines automatic speech recognition (ASR) with natural language processing (NLP).
 When someone speaks to a voice assistant, the ASR converts speech to text, while NLP interprets the meaning and intent behind the words.
-Voice search algorithms then match this interpreted query with the most relevant results.
+Voice search algorithms then match this query with the most relevant results.

 This article was written on: